RarelyCharlie/rarelycharlie.github.io/_howto/image.md

 Some images on websites can't be dragged, and can't be copied.
 For example, profile images at 7 Cups are like this.
 Here's my profile image:

-<div style="width: 100px; height: 100px; border-radius: 50px; background: url(//7cupstearesources.s3.amazonaws.com/listenerImages/lGVjdnyYjpedlLBpVlqTxg!!.jpg) no-repeat top left / 100px 100px"></div>
+<div style="width: 100px; height: 100px; border-radius: 50px; margin-bottom: 1em; background: url(//7cupstearesources.s3.amazonaws.com/listenerImages/lGVjdnyYjpedlLBpVlqTxg!!.jpg) no-repeat top left / 100px 100px"></div>

 Depending on your web browser, you might be able to right-click the image and choose Inspect.
 This reveals the images's URL embedded in other code.
 You can copy the URL alone and use it as above.